-Leroy Jenkins is the Chief Administrative Officer and General Counsel for DMD Films, LLC.
-In that capacity, he administers all legal aspects of the company and oversees employment and labor matters.
-He is also the Deputy General Counsel for Employment and Labor Relations at Howard University in Washington, D.C.
-He joined Howard University in 1996.
+Leroy Jenkins is the Chief Administrative Officer and General Counsel for DMD Films LLC.
+He administers all legal aspects of the company and oversees employment and labor matters.
+Jenkins is also the Deputy General Counsel for Employment and Labor Relations at Howard University in Washington, D.C.
 Prior to his tenure with Howard University, he was the Assistant General Counsel with the United States Equal Employment Opportunity Commission in Washington, D.C.
-Subsequent to that position, he was a general practitioner and the Senior Vice President and General Counsel for Robin Services, Inc., a Washington, D.C. based Pest Control Company.
-Mr. Jenkins has represented Mr. James on numerous professional contracts throughout Mr. James’ career.
+Mr. Jenkins has represented Dante James on numerous professional contracts throughout his career.